MingFei2001/HeyAPI/README.md

 The server will typically start on `http://localhost:8080` (or whatever port is configured in `main.go`).

+### Accessing Web Pages

+Once the server is running, you can open your web browser and navigate to:

+*   `http://localhost:8080/` - To access the home page, which serves `templates/index.html`.

+*(Note: Additional page paths depend on the server's routing configuration.)*

 ### API Endpoints

 The server also exposes various API endpoints.
-You can test these using tools like `curl`, Postman, or your browser's developer tools.
+You can test these using tools like `curl`, Postman, or your browser\'s developer tools.

 Example API endpoint: